-Airlines can't charge extra fee for issuing boarding pass at check-in counters: Aviation Ministry | Business
+Airlines can't charge extra fee for issuing boarding pass at check-in counters: Aviation ministry | Business

 - India

-Airlines can't charge any additional fee for issuing a boarding pass at check-in counters in airports, the Aviation Ministry said on Thursday.
+Airlines can't charge any additional fee for issuing boarding pass at check-in counters in airports, the aviation ministry said on Thursday.

 ''It has come to the notice of MoCA (Ministry of Civil Aviation) that airlines are charging additional amount for issuing boarding passes from the passengers,'' the ministry said on Twitter.

-This additional amount is not in accordance with the instructions as per the provisions of Aircraft Rules, 1937, it said.
+This additional amount is not in accordance with the instructions according to the provisions of Aircraft Rules, 1937, it said.

+In view of the above, the airlines are advised not to charge any additional amount for issuing boarding passes at the airport check-in counters, as the same cannot be considered within the 'tariff' as provided under Rule 135 of the Aircraft Rules, 1937, it mentioned.

+On May 21, 2020, the ministry made it mandatory for passengers to do web check-in and get the boarding pass then itself.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)